KratosMultiphysics/CoSimIO/docs/tutorials/c/model_part.md

 );
 ```

-Elements can be created after nodes were created:
+Elements can be created after nodes were created.
+The mesh connectivites are documented [here](../../mesh_connectivities.md).
 ```c
 int connectivity[2] = {1,2}; // Ids of the Nodes